skylar-koningin/cider_install_scripts/README.md

 ## 1.5.
 Switch to "Git Bash"
 **THIS STEP IS WINDOWS ONLY**
+- Close the open Terminal window
-- Click on the arrow next to the tab, then click "Git bash".
+- Reopen Terminal, then click on the arrow next to the tab, then click "Git bash".
 This allows you to run sh files on Windows, which makes the installer a lot easier to code lol

 ## 2. Clone the repository
 - Run `git clone https://github.com/skylarkoningin/cider_install_scripts.git` (this will work cross-platform)

 ## 3. Enter the new repository folder
-- Windows: run `cd cider_install_scripts.git\`
-- MacOS and Linux: run `cd ./cider_install_scripts.git/`
+- Run `cd cider_install_scripts/`

+## 3.5.
+Enable sudo
+**THIS STEP IS WINDOWS ONLY**
+- Click on "Find a setting" and type developer
+- Select "Developer settings", turn on "Developer Mode" and "Enable sudo" (The script WILL NOT WORK if you don't do that)

 ## 4. Run the shell script/batch file to start the install process
-- `sh cider_install.sh` (works cross-platform)
+- `sudo sh cider_install.sh` (works cross-platform)

 ## 5. After the install finishes, sign in to Cider and Apple Music, and you should be good to go!